 Mamma Mia! and a whole lot of heartwarming self discovery that will have you feeling good all over.
 Stream Double Dad, rated TV-G, on Netflix.
 Definitely, Maybe

 he had three kids with Blake Lively, Ryan Reynolds was playing a dad to a young daughter in Definitely, Maybe.
 Reynolds stars as Will Hayes, a dad in the middle of a divorce, who retells the story of his single life to his rapt daughter.
 It’s pretty hard to root for who turns out to be Maya’s mama when the possible contenders are as amazing as Rachel Weisz, Elizabeth Banks, and Isla Fisher.
 While this Rom-Com might be a sweet tribute to past romances, it’s the charming father-daughter relationship that will steal your heart.
 Parents, this film is rated PG-13 for sexual content, language, and smoking.
-Rent Definitely, Maybe, rated PG-13, on iTunes for $3.99.
+Rent Definitely, Maybe, rated PG-13, on Amazon Prime for $3.79.
 Finding Nemo

 Move over Simba and Mufasa!
 There’s another touching Disney movie with a father-son storyline that’s sure to bring on the tears (luckily this one is under water).
 When a young fish named Nemo is unexpectedly taken from his home, it’s up to his nervous father, Marlin, and his forgetful friend, Dory, to save him.
 Sure, the characters may be animated fish, but Marlin’s dedication to get his son home makes

 Finding Nemo unlike any other father-child movie.
 An oceanic ode to helicopter parents everywhere, Finding Nemo navigates the bittersweet waters of what it’s like to worry like crazy about your kid.
 Stream Finding Nemo, rated G, on Disney+.
 Father of the Bride

 Steve Martin stars as a father reluctant to approve of his daughter’s fiancé in the hilarious 1991 film,